 - 1. A closed community group where you can continue connecting with fellow graduates.
-Here you'll be able to access useful resources and documents related to your industry and career support. - 2.
+Here you will be able to access useful resources and documents related to your industry and career support. - 2.
 View and attend events, such as global meditation sessions, guest speaker series and featured industry events that we think will add lots of value to your continued development. - 3.
 Exclusive and FREE membership to Accenture's Skills to Succeed Academy. - 4.
-The option to be matched with a volunteer career coach to help you transition to your new role, support you with resume, Linkedin and interview preparation and more. - 5.
-Join the Alumni Advisory Committee and help us solve unemployment.
+The option to be matched with a volunteer career coach to help you transition to your new role, support you with resume, LinkedIn, and interview preparation and more. - 5.

-As a member, you will also be able to represent Generation. - 6.
 We will also keep you updated on important events, Alumni success stories, job opportunities and more in our monthly Alumni newsletter!
-You'll never miss a thing!
+You will never miss a thing!